harryjustussmit/IdlClQuat/doc/ListOfCommands.md

-# List of instrinsics in ./Norm.m:
+# List of instrinsics in Norm.m:
 --

 <pre>